chrisbroski/wireframe/README.md

 * **Misleading purpose**: It is hard to tell the difference between a wireframe designed for quick demonstration and a poorly made application.

 Learning HTML is a solvable problem - invest the time in learning it.
 Solutions to the second problem are less obvious.
 If you show somebody a UI scrawled in crayon on a cocktail napkin, they are naturally inclined to look past the crudeness and focus on the underlying idea.
 A quick HTML page looks much better, but people expect more from it.
 They can have a difficult time looking past the "ugliness" of the design.
 I have found several effective techniques to handle this that I am happy to share along with some tools.

+###Rule #1 - No Colors

+Save all of your styling or decoration or whatever you like to call it until the end.
+Any colors (expect for standard blue hyperlinks) will signal to the viewer that you are looking for feedback on the appearance.

+###Rule #2 - Comic Sans

+No other font face says "I am totally messing around here and would never seriously think this is a final product" like your friend Comic Sans.